RobotsAreeCool/RobotsAreeCool/README.md

 ## hello
-its me uhh the guy i code stuff and host my website here (as of now) go find me on yt.
+its me uhh the guy i code stuff and host my website here (as of now, i think im gonna change it after i figure out how to work it with cloudflare) go find me on yt.

 <!--